-

 4.2.1.1 Elect members to the Executive Committee and Board of Trustees.

-4.2.1.3 Attend regular and special meetings as arranged and requested by the Executive
+4.2.1.3 Attend regular and special meetings as arranged and requested by the Executive Committee or the Board of Trustees.

-SECTION 4.3 BOARD OF TRUSTEESS
+SECTION 4.3 BOARD OF TRUSTEES

 The Board of Trustees shall provide strategic direction and be responsible for managing the governance of IFN.
+The Board of Trustees shall consist of eleven (11) voting members.

-4.3.1 CHARACTERISTICS AND QUALIFICATIONS FOR BOARD MEMBERSHIP
+4.3.1 CHARACTERISTICS AND QUALIFICATIONS FOR BOARD

 4.3.1.1 Possess basic knowledge of the religion of Islam.